 Different business tax structures impose different tax rates on their owners.
 Flow-through entities, also known as pass-through entities, avoid paying corporate taxes by passing income on to business owners or investors, who are then taxed.
 Businesses classified as pass-through entities include sole proprietorships, partnerships, limited liability companies (LLCs) and S corporations.

-In contrast, C corporations get taxed as businesses, and their owners must also pay taxes on any personal income received from the business.
+In contrast, C corporations get taxed as businesses and their owners also pay taxes on any personal income received from the business.

 Choosing Your Structure

 Whether a pass-through structure or a C corporation will be more advantageous to you depends on the specifics of your situation.
 If you use a pass-through structure, the TCJA allows you to claim a 20% pass-through deduction.